Basic and Diluted EPS

 We shall consider three potential categories of dilutive financial instruments diluted EPS:

-1. Convertible preferred stock,
+1. Convertible preferred stock.

-2. Convertible debt, and
+2. Convertible debt.

 3. Employee stock options.